Congress of the Union

-The Congress of the Union (Congreso de la Unión, [koŋˈɡɾeso ðe lawˈnjon]), formally known as the General Congress of the United Mexican States (Congreso General de los Estados Unidos Mexicanos), is the legislature of the federal government of Mexico consisting of two chambers: the Senate of the Republic and the Chamber of Deputies.
+The Congress of the Union (Congreso de la Unión, [koŋˈɡɾeso ðe lawˈnjon]), formally known as the General Congress of the United Mexican States (Congreso General de los Estados Unidos Mexicanos), is the legislature of the federal government of Mexico.
+It consists of two chambers: the Senate of the Republic and the Chamber of Deputies.
 Its 628 members (128 senators and 500 deputies) meet in Mexico City.